Haar measure for non-Hausdorff locally compact groups: The construction via quotients

-Now, using the extended Definition \ref{def:Haar}, one can check that the pullback measure built on a locally compact group through $\pi$ is a Haar measure: this is a constructive proof of its existence.
+Now, using the definition of Haar measure that follows by Definition \ref{def:Radon}, one can check that the pullback measure built on a locally compact group through $\pi$ is a Haar measure: this is a constructive proof of its existence.